 - Beer Nuts -In Bali they use raw beer nuts for this sauce.
 First the nuts are deep fried in oil until golden.
 The nuts are then removed with a slotted spoon, sprinkled with salt and left to cool.
-The Australian short cut here is to use Nobby’s Beer Nuts.
-Just make sure to shake some of the salt off and keep all of the beer skins on to use in the sauce.
+The Australian short cut here is to use any Beer Nuts from the supermarket.
+If buying salted, just make sure to shake some of the salt off and keep all of the beer skins on to use in the sauce.

 - Dried Shrimp paste – This ingredient is often found as a hard paste.
 Before it can be used it is customary to heat it directly on the flame of a burner until it is particularly pungent.